stevencombs/retrocombs.github.io/_posts/2020/2020-10-18-retrocombs-plus4-chapter5-numbers-calculations.md

   - basic
 ---

-In this Commodore Plus/4 retroCombs episode, I cover chapter 5 of the Commodore Plus/4 user's manual.
+In this Commodore Plus/4 retroCombs episode, I cover chapter 54 of the Commodore Plus/4 user's manual.
 In this chapter, _Number and Calculation_, I learn how to use the Plus/4 as a calculator in immediate mode, create a function, and learn more about working with numbers in Commodore BASIC 3.5.
 I even combine some things we learned in previous chapters to amp up our programs.
-It is a packed chapter and even though I'm no math teacher; I hope I do the concepts justice.
-This is one chapter where I find the User's Manual a bit lacking but adequate.
+It is a packed chapter and even though I'm no math teacher;Getting Started_ I, "begin to acquaint you with some of the characteristics and capabilities of the Plus/4, and how to take the first steps toward programming with your computer."
+We spend more time learning how to use the keyboard, correcting mistakes, creating simple programs, and then I shope I do the concepts justice.
+This is one chapter where I find the User's Manual a bit lacking but adequatew you how to use windows on the Plus/4.
+No, not the operating system, but another unique feature of the Plus/4's BASIC.

 ## Series Information